+The Ethereum community is holding its collective breath today as the final planned public testnet for ETH 2.0 goes live.
+Ethereum prices are close to the psychological $400 level again, but can they surge past the barrier with this building momentum?Today is the big day for Ethereum’s Phase 0 public testnet.
+A timer has been set up by the Ethstaker group on Reddit to mark the countdown to the genesis launch time of 13:00 UTC.
 The group has also arranged video meetings on Zoom which will be streamed to the Ethereum Foundation’s YouTube channel.
 Groups such as this have become a mine of information, from people sharing their experiences to creating guides on setting up a node to stake on Medalla when it launches.

 Medalla is Spanish for ‘medal,’ and is a reference to the Olympic testnet that was used to prepare the original ETH 1.0 launch five years ago last week.

 Tune-in to the Eth 2.0 Medalla Testnet Launch live stream happening in just 13 hours brought to you by /r/ethstaker!
 Stream starts at 12:30 UTC (8:30AM EDT).
 Stream link + Reddit thread:https://t.co/MDjx9Jr4quhttps://t.co/VExWQJC43c— Hudson Jameson (@hudsonjameson) August 3, 2020